andrearcaina/CPS530-Website/README.md

 # CPS530 Website
-- This is a progressive website with all of my labs for a Web Systems Development course.
+- This is a progressive website with all of my labs Web Systems Development.
 - For more information, check this link: [CPS530](https://www.torontomu.ca/calendar/2023-2024/courses/computer-science/CPS/530/).

 ## Source Code